 - Pray the Lord would strengthen the resolve of pastors and Elders everywhere and that they would take seriously the call to courageously shepherd the flock of God.
 (Acts 20:28-31; 1 Peter 5:1-5; Proverbs 20:10)

 - Pray that every church in America would be a prevailing church and reject apathy, people-pleasing, and pandering to the patterns of this world.
 (Revelation 3:1-3)

 As you fast and pray before the election, remind yourself that God is in control.
 He is the One who institutes leaders and gives them authority (Daniel 2:21; Romans 13:1).
 Whatever the outcome, we can trust that it will ultimately be used for His good purposes (Romans 8:28).

 Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen.
 (Ephesians 3:20-21)

-Find more resources on the 2020 election at watermark.org/vote.
+You can find more resources on elections and voting at watermark.org/vote.